Pinside Community Guidelines

 - Publish personal information: While you’re free to post your own personal contact info (and general contact information for a company or business), you may not (under any circumstance) publish anyone else’s personal information.
 That includes telephone numbers, postal addresses, and email addresses, along with any material exchanged privately in PinsideMail.

 - Abuse the voting functionality of Pinside: Targeting another member with unfounded bad votes is the same as baiting or posting inflammatory comments.
 It starts fires that burn hot.
 Please only use voting features (like the post quality rating tool) to objectively rate post content, not to aggravate and push buttons.
+Abusing the downvote feature will result in the removal of downvoting privileges and the removal of all recent downvotes.

 - Make speculative claims without fact: Speculation and opinions are fun to share and discuss, but avoid stating speculation as fact.
 Any claims of fact or allegations made on the forum must be supported by evidence and/or a trustworthy source.
 Moderators reserve the right to modify or remove claims of fact that lack proper supporting evidence.

-- Altering Quotes: Please to not modify the words that others have written when using the quote feature.
+- Altering Quotes: Please do not modify the words that others have written when using the quote feature.
 This is sometimes done in a light-hearted fun manner (such as a "FIFY" joke), but sometimes it is done maliciously.
-In either case, it still mis-represents what someone has said and can be misleading to others, since not everyone will realize that the quote was altered, and the author of the quote may not appreciate the changes that were made.
+In either case, it still misrepresents what someone has said and can be misleading to others, since not everyone will realize that the quote was altered, and the author of the quote may not appreciate the changes that were made.
 It is still ok to quote a specific portion of an author's post, as long as the author's original words remain intact.

 Keep It Clean